mrmemes-eth/mixtape/README.md

 business case to be made for doing just that, but unless this data format was expected to be broadly used externally, I would argue for changing the data format to something that is natively friendly to stream over the wire.
-I would make the same argument for any JSON format that made use of large arrays close to the top of the data structure... this is a tell tale sign that the object is asking for a different representation.
+I would make the same argument for any JSON data structure that made use of large arrays close to the top of the data structure... this is a tell tale sign that the object is asking for a different representation.